 |Priest Guiding a Sacrificial Bull- Fragment of mural painting from the palace of Zimri-Lim, Mari (modern Tell Hariri, Iraq) 2040-1870 BC.|

 There is no doubt that ancient Egyptians were the originator of what is today defined as 'visual communication design'.
-The Egyptian language of antiquity used the same word, sekh, to signify writing, drawing, and painting, and from the very beginning of her history, Egypt used written message in combination with images to convey various socio-cultural values that were at the roots of her system of beliefs.
+The Egyptian language of antiquity used the same word, sekh, to signify writing, drawing, and painting, and from the very beginning of her history, Egypt used written messages in combination with images to convey various socio-cultural values that were at the roots of her system of beliefs.
 More than five thousand years ago, the graphic designers of Egypt were working on a strict greed system that established conventional codes of representation in sculpture, painting, and relief.
 By and large, Egyptian scribes used the same conventions in the standardization of hieroglyphic signs in their system of writing.
 This is why the ancient Egyptian graphic design and hieroglyphs are closely correlated.
 For instance, the hieroglyphic ideogram for "man," is the figure of a seated man, which also appears frequently in sculptures and paintings.

 “Greetings to you, Osiris, Lord of Eternity